How To Change MAC address In Linux

 Alternatively, you can do this using ‘ifconfig’ command as described below.

 As you can see, both methods are pretty easy.
-Follow any one of the method you prefer.
-Want to revert back to the original MAC address? just reboot your system.
+Choose any one that works for you.
+To revert back to the original MAC address, simply reboot your system.
 Hope this helps.
 If you know any other method to change the MAC address, share them in the comment below.
-More good stuffs to come.
-Stay tuned!